– JANUARY 2026 –

 *Like most all rescue groups, we do NOT adopt our Poodles to homes more than 1 day’s drive (round trip) from our location here in central Minnesota.

-He has been neutered, and at his dental appointment, he had many of his rotting teeth removed.
-Our Vet also removed a few small non-cancerous cysts from Tuckers back and side.
-Ouch.
-It was a difficult and long surgery, but he did just fine and now he is feeling a LOT better.
-He is eating a hard kibble, so there is no need for soften or canned dog food.
+He has been neutered and at his dental appointments, he had many of his rotting teeth removed.
+He is now eating a hard kibble, so there is no need for soften or canned dog food.

 Yes, all his Vet work was very expensive.
 But Tucker is such an amazing loving, smart and good boy that we want the best for him.
 Everyone loves him, including the staff at our Vet’s office as they all wanted to take him home!